mufernando/hyde/_posts/16-06-22-dealing-with-processes.md

 We use the shell to run programs and once we hit Enter this program becomes a process.
 Typically, you'll have several processes running simultaneously in your machine: your web browser, an excel spreadsheet, a text editor and many others.
 Sometimes we are working with programs that take a long time to run, so its important to know how to deal with processes.

 After typing a command and hitting Enter, the shell prompt becomes "busy" until the process is finished.
-However, this can kill your work flow when working with long-running programs.
+However, this can kill your work flow when dealing with long-running programs.
 Instead of running processes in the foreground, it is possible to run them in the background.
 One way to do this is by adding an _&_ to the end of the command:

 ```
 $ exampleprogram input.txt &